Front Range Fed

 1. Start by making your Vietnamese pickled vegetables.
 You may be able to find pickled vegetables at the store, saving you even more time, but making your own is actually really easy and doesn't take much time at all.
 I used shredded carrots and cucumbers for this recipe as my pickled veggies.
 To pickle veggies, all you do is place them in a bowl covered with rice vinegar and sugar, then allow them to soak for about 15-30 minutes.
 Easy!
 (Note, while you don't need to leave these in the vinegar-sugar mixture long for them to have a great flavor, the flavors will intensify the longer you leave them to pickle.)

 2. While your veggies are pickling, shred your chicken.
-This recipe subs in chicken for the typical pork, and using store-bought rotisserie chicken makes this meal even easier to throw together.
-Just shred the chicken while you’re veggies are pickling.
+This recipe substitutes chicken for the typical pork, and using store-bought rotisserie chicken makes this meal even easier to throw together.
+Just shred the chicken while your veggies are pickling.

 3. Make the mayo dressing.
-The dressing really adds a ton of flavor to these sandwiches so don’t omit it!
+The dressing really adds a ton of flavor to these sandwiches, so don't omit it!
 Make the dressing by mixing mayonnaise with some lime juice, soy sauce, black pepper, and a little bit of rice vinegar in a bowl.
 Set this aside to use once you assemble your banh mi sandwiches.

 4. Slice your baguette.
 A crispy on the outside, and pillowy soft on the inside baguette is essential for a Vietnamese banh mi sandwich.
-Grab a long french baguette and slice it down the middle.
-You can also scoop out some of the soft bready center to make more room for your filling if you’d like.
+Grab a long French baguette and slice it down the middle.
+You can also scoop out some of the soft, bready center to make more room for your filling if you'd like.

 5. Assemble your banh mi sandwich!
 Pile your shredded rotisserie chicken on the bottom half of the baguette and add the pickled veggies to the top.
 Top with the mayo dressing.

-6. Don’t forget your toppings!
-Add your thinly sliced jalapeno or red chili peppers to the top if using, then finish the chicken sandwiches with fresh cilantro.
+6. Don't forget your toppings!
+Add your thinly sliced jalapeño or red chili peppers to the top if using, then finish the chicken sandwiches with fresh cilantro.

 Tips For The Perfect Sandwich